perryprog/JMBlog/rules.md

 #### JustSurvival
-- Hacked clients are not OK, one warning, then a one day, seven day, then a perm ban.
+- Hacked clients are not OK, one warning, then a one day, seven day, and finally a perm ban.
 (Hacked clients are any clients that have been modified to provide an unfair gameplay advantage)
 - X-Ray is considered cheating, and has the same consequences as the bullet above.
 - Killing is allowed, but frowned upon.
 Combat-logging is also allowed.
 - If you /trust a player, you are taking responsibility for their actions, including if they ruin your base.
 A moderator may help you find out who griefed you, and may punish them, but your base will not be restored to normal.